google/cloud-cup/README.md

 This repository contains the source code of the main screen of the Cloud Cup game.

 It is a web application, built using AngularJS and relying on Firebase.
-It has been boostrapped using the [angular-seed](https://github.com/angular/angularfire-seed) project
+It has been boostrapped using the [angular-seed](https://github.com/angular/angularfire-seed) project.

+This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.

 ## How to run